Understanding Your Local Problem

 Measuring Your Effectiveness

 The following are potentially useful measures of the effectiveness of responses to pedestrian injuries and fatalities.
-These measures are divided into two groups: those that measure the impact on the problem (so-called outcome measures), and those that measure how well your agency the responses (so-called process measures).
+These measures are divided into two groups: those that measure the impact on the problem (so-called outcome measures), and those that measure how well your agency implemented the responses (so-called process measures).

 Impact on the Problem